-Tallow candles are a widespread good since the middle ages.
-Moreover, through the whole human history, they were often made at home since beef suet and other fat leftovers were found almost in every house.
+Tallow candles have been a widespread good since the middle ages.
+Moreover, throughout human history, they were often made at home since beef suet, and other fat leftovers were found almost in every house.
 As time went by, paraffin and beeswax were becoming more and more expensive to purchase, so people mastered their knowledge of tallow candle-making.
 That is why nowadays it is still a great idea to try taking up a new hobby!

-- you have to render animal fats often and sometimes the leftovers occur, so you want to employ them in a useful way;
+- you have to render animal fats often, and sometimes the leftovers occur, so you want to employ them in a helpful way;

-- beef fat is softer than beeswax so it is easier to employ as a hobby; making DIY candles from animal fats is time- and money-saving, though is not a vegan and eco-friendly business;
+- beef fat is softer than beeswax, so it is easier to employ as a hobby; making DIY candles from animal fats is time- and money-saving, though it is not a vegan and eco-friendly business;

 - tallow candles are great for using as DIY emergency candles for a power outage – they are solid in cold temperatures and melt slowly when burned at medium heat;

-- if not used for emergencies, you can create a cool decoration for your interior and add essential oils and colorants during the candle-making process, moreover, you can also use various mason jars;
+- If not used for emergencies, you can create a fantastic decoration for your interior and add essential oils and colorants during the candle-making process.
+Moreover, you can also use various mason jars;

 All in all, you can find any reason and purpose for trying to make homemade candles, moreover since it takes just a few materials and little effort.
 In the further article, you will know how to make tallow candles and what ingredients you will need.